Rose Garden Bioretention Area

 How We Work Smarter Work We're Doing Stormwater Educational Displays

-We've launched an initiative called "Stormwater Smart".
+Raleigh Stormwater is "Stormwater Smart."
 Our goal is to be the "smartest" stormwater program possible.
 We're focused on providing the most innovative, cost-effective, and equitable services to you and the entire community.
-You pay for these services through the stormwater utility fee
+You pay for these services through the stormwater utility fee.

 How We Work Smarter